Samuel1-ona/Exploring-the-Core-SQL-Syntax-for-Analyzing-Celo-Blockchain-Transactions/README.md

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------

 # REQUIREMENTS

-* SQL EDITOR:SQL editors are essential tools for anyone working with relational databases and SQL queries.
-They provide a user-friendly interface for writing and executing SQL code, making it easier to manage and analyze data stored in a database
+### To follow this tutorial, you should have a basic understanding of the Celo blockchain and its transactions.
+You should also have access to a SQL server, such as MySQL, PostgreSQL, or SQL Server, and have a basic understanding of SQL syntax.

+The following software and tools will be used in this tutorial:

+ - A SQL server, such as MySQL, PostgreSQL, or SQL Server
+ - A command-line interface or GUI for interacting with the SQL server
+ - A text editor or SQL client for writing and executing SQL queries
+ - Basic knowledge of SQL syntax

+Optional:

+- Basic knowledge of command line interface
+- Basic knowledge of Python/ any programming language

+### It is not necessary to have prior experience with analyzing blockchain data or SQL, as this tutorial will provide an introduction to both.
+However, it is recommended to have some prior experience with SQL syntax and databases.

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------